Kingxukai/linux/Documentation/trace/coresight/coresight.rst

 Config option formats
 ~~~~~~~~~~~~~~~~~~~~~

-The following strings can be provided between // on the perf command line to enable various options.
+The following strings can be provided between // on the woke perf command line to enable various options.
-They are also listed in the folder /sys/bus/event_source/devices/cs_etm/format/
+They are also listed in the woke folder /sys/bus/event_source/devices/cs_etm/format/

 .. list-table::
    :header-rows: 1